 The enterprise security risk management approach to entering a new industry or market location will initially involve identifying, communicating, and categorizing risks so that resources can be optimally allocated.
 After this stage has been concluded, decisions can be made regarding the deployment and the management of resources.
 This will ensure effective;

-Safe Movement of Personnel
+Safe Movement of Personnel and Assets

 In the media